 Straws and plastic cutlery, shopping bags, takeout containers, water bottles, and more all are single-use plastics.
 These items either cannot be recycled, require specialty recycling, or end up in landfills despite being recyclable.

 Join us in rethinking the plastic in your life.
-In getting rid of plastic straws, stirrers, or cutlery by replacing disposable items with reusable ones, you can keep hundreds of thousands of them from going into landfills and our oceans each year.
+By eliminating disposable items like plastic straws, stirrers, or cutlery and replacing them with reusable ones, you can keep hundreds of thousands of them from going into landfills and our oceans each year.

 PLASTIC WASTE HURTS WILDLIFE